martysama0134/how-to-mt2-general/how-to-recalculate-mysql-item-ids/README.md

 _Note: Both of them will have new `id`s so you can't track them from the old log.log anymore._

 # Update the ITEM_ID_RANGE range value
-After you update player.item, if you have many items, it may still keep cause this error because the range should be adjusted.
+After you update `player.item`, if you have many items, it may still keep cause this error because the range should be adjusted.

 Edit `gen_settings.py` or `db/conf.txt` by specifying the highest item id+1 as the minimum range.